I left no stone unturned testing and remaking this delicious chunky salsa recipe to come up with the best homemade chunky salsa EVER, I swear!

 - After the vegetable mix has been bubbling away for five minutes, add in the salt and simmer for five more minutes.

-- Add the remaining ingredients (1 chopped onion, 1 clove crushed garlic, crushed canned tomatoes, lemon juice, sugar, vinegar, hot sauce) apart from the fresh cilantro.
+- Add the remaining ingredients (1 chopped onion, 1 clove crushed garlic, crushed canned tomatoes, cumin, lemon juice, sugar, vinegar, hot sauce) apart from the fresh cilantro.
 Mix well and simmer for ten minutes.

 - Take the salsa off the heat and stir in the cilantro.

 - Put the salsa in a bowl or Tupperware container to cool down.
 Refrigerate overnight or for at least one hour.
+When cooled and the flavors have had a chance to meld, check the seasoning and adjust to taste if needed.

 If you have a low spice tolerance you can omit the chili pepper and hot sauce or make a mild salsa with the chili pepper added in and just 1/2 tsp hot sauce.
 For medium-hot keep the chili and add 1.5tsp hot sauce.
 For hot add 2tsp or more and/or increase to two chili peppers.